Unexploded WW2 incendiary bomb found buried under Bristol garden

-A small WWII-era bomb with a magnesium alloy body and incendiary fill comprising a chemical called thermite.
+This device is a small WWII-era bomb with a magnesium alloy body and incendiary fill containing a chemical called thermite.
 As it struck the ground, a percussion charge would ignite the thermite and the bomb.

 The standard B1E type accounted for the majority of bomb loads, however some included a small explosive with a delay fuse.
 The inclusion of these models acted as a deterrence to anyone attempting to extinguish the bomb before it could fully ignite.